BlueSheep3/GMTK-Game-Jam-2024/NOTES.md

   - title
 - music
 - sound effects
-- more shapes
-  - super glue
-  - some shape that can intertwine better, to stick to things
 - balancing
   - currently very hard to actually stack high

+- Shape Ideas
+  - Rope
+  - Spring
+  - some shape that can intertwine better, to stick to things
+  -